snehilvj/dmc-docs/docs/code/code.md

 By default, Code component renders inline `code` html element.

-.. exec-block::docs.code.inline
+.. exec::docs.code.inline

 ##### Block Code

 To render code in `pre` element set the `block` prop.

-.. exec-block::docs.code.block
+.. exec::docs.code.block

 ##### Colors

 By default, code has gray color, you can change it to any color from Mantine's theme colors using the `color` prop.

-.. exec-block::docs.code.colors
+.. exec::docs.code.colors

 ##### Syntax Highlighting